ctrl-alt-Defeat-icpc/ATR2024/README.md

-# Internet ICPC 2024 (Tehran Site)
+# ICPC 2024 Asia Taichung Regional Contest
-Hello and welcome to the 2024 internet ICPC West Asia (Tehran Site), where our university's icpc team ([Hakim Sabzevari University](https://en.hsu.ac.ir/)) will be selected for the main competition (at Sharif University of Technology).
+Hello and welcome to another icpc mirror contest! you can see our solutions for this contest here.

 **For ease of coding, try using the [template](./rahmat/template.cpp) file in addition to the following.**